-Guided by the Office of the Provost, Georgia Tech’s educational innovation ecosystem is a coordinated effort of Institute units dedicated to the adoption of new and innovative educational methodologies and the Institute’s efforts pertaining to lifelong learning initiatives for traditional and nontraditional learners.
+Guided by the Office of the Provost, Georgia Tech’s Educational Innovation Ecosystem (EIE) is a coordinated effort of Institute units dedicated to the systemic exploration, development, adoption, and assessment of new and innovative educational methodologies and curricular models, and to furthering the Institute’s efforts in lifelong learning initiatives for both traditional and nontraditional learners.
 Together, the units grow, support and expand the educational experience at Georgia Tech.
-The units include:

-C21U, CTL, GTPE, and OIT each play a critical role in the way the educational experience is delivered to the Georgia Tech learner, either residential and digital, from undergraduate and graduate students, to professionals seeking certifications, and the many learners in-between.
+Each organization and unit plays a critical role in the way the educational experience is delivered to the Georgia Tech learner, either residential and digital, from undergraduate and graduate students, to professionals seeking certifications, and the many learners in-between.
 Together as a team, these units lead and guide the educational innovation mission for the Institute.